ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Experiments

 \textbf{Intelligible Audio Generation.} We further assess the ability of ControlAudio to generate intelligible speech on the AC-Filtered, comparing it with speech-oriented baselines including AudioLDM 2 Speech, VoiceLDM-S, VoiceLDM-M, and VoiceDiT.
 To evaluate these baselines lacking native timing support, we first use an LLM to predict a plausible time window from the caption, with further details in the Appendix~\ref{sec:plan-ac}.
 For this comparison, we use the publicly available checkpoints of VoiceLDM, while directly reporting the results presented in the original VoiceDiT paper.
-As shown in Table~\ref{tab:tts}, ControlAudio achieves lower WER and superior audio quality metrics compared to all baselines.
+As shown in Table~\ref{tab:tts}, ControlAudio achieves lower WER, superior audio quality, and improved text-audio semantic alignment compared to all baselines.
 Subjective evaluations also indicate improvements in speech intelligibility, overall audio quality, and text relevance, demonstrating that ControlAudio can generate clearer and more faithful speech segments while preserving general audio fidelity.

-\textbf{Text-to-Audio Generation.} To verify that introducing timing and speech content control does not compromise general TTA generation capabilities, we evaluate ControlAudio on the AudioCaps test set under standard natural language captions.
+\textbf{Text-to-Audio Generation.} To verify that introducing timing and speech content control does not compromise general TTA generation capabilities, we evaluate ControlAudio on the AudioCaps test set under standard natural language captions, comparing against both text-to-audio models and other controllable audio generation baselines.
 Unlike prior controllable generation approaches that often sacrifice audio quality for control precision, ControlAudio maintains high generative performance while providing fine-grained controllability.
 As shown in Table~\ref{tab:tta}, ControlAudio achieves competitive or superior results across multiple audio quality metrics compared to state-of-the-art baselines.
 These findings demonstrate that our structured prompt conditioning and vocabulary extension can be seamlessly integrated into a T2A system, enabling precise timing and intelligible speech control without degrading semantic alignment or acoustic fidelity.